thanosngplus/thanosngplus/README.md

 # Welcome! 👋

 ## About Me
 My name is Thanos and I'm a software engineer.
-I used to be a fullstack developer, but after reading DDIA I became more interested in backend.
+I used to be a full-stack developer, but after reading DDIA I became more interested in backend.
 I'm more interested in working with data-heavy applications, distributed systems, and microservices.

 As someone who takes pride in what he does I enjoy writing performant, scalable and maintainable applications.